Java-Dragon-Slaying/GifComicDSL/MILESTONES.md

 Add entries to this file summarising each project milestone.
 Don't forget that these need to have been discussed with your TA before the milestone deadline; also, remember to commit and push them by then!

+# FINAL SUBMISSION
+The results of our second user study, our reflection on the effectiveness of the language and our reflection on the project as a whole are in "User Study 2.txt"

+This is our [Final Video](https://drive.google.com/file/d/1BDOhJKj-kY1BUGlZrVPkdJoFUh5BovyR/view) (also submitted on Canvas).

 # MILESTONE 4

 ## Status of implementation